moltenessence/BrandClothesShop/README.md

 When the access token is expired, the client needs to send the request with EXPIRED token and refresh token.
 Then, server regenerates a new pair of tokens.
 The Refresh Token limits:
 - lifetime = 2 months
 - it can be used only once

+### Application interface
+UI of web application implements most of all opportunities provided by backend API.
+The implementation of some features and the adjustment of existing ones to improve the user experience will be made in new versions of the application.

+##### Application client implements:
+- Authorization
+- Mock product ordering
+- Adding to cart
+- Viewing products added in cart
+- Viewing product showcase

+###### Application client:
+------IMAGE